covcom/304CEM/01 Introduction to ECMAScript 6/README.md

 git pull upstream master
 ```

+There is a slide deck https://goo.gl/EGvS5Z to accompay this worksheet.
+Make sure you are familiar with its contents before proceeding.

 ## 1 Configuring Node

 During this module you will be using NodeJS, a server-side version of ECMAScript 6 (JavaScript) to develop an API.
 Before wer start, this will need to be installed.
 To check this we can try to view the version.